oxsecurity/megalinter/docs/descriptors/html_djlint.md

                                   <img> becomse <img />
   --no-line-after-yaml            Do not add a blank line after yaml front
                                   matter.
+  --no-function-formatting        Do not attempt to format function contents.
+  --no-set-formatting             Do not attempt to format set contents.
   -h, --help                      Show this message and exit.
 ```